Formalizing Hyperspaces and Operations on Subsets of Polish Spaces over Abstract Exact Real Numbers: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We considered procedures to work with different classes of subsets in a computational setting.
 The main focus of this work was on subsets of Polish spaces, although we also provide a framework for subsets of generic represented spaces.
-Formal proofs in our system allow to extract programs to compute several operations on subsets.
+Formal proofs in our system allow us to extract programs to compute several operations on subsets.
 We consider simple operations on subsets to build new subsets and extract programs for certified drawings of compact-overt subsets up to any desired resolution using the fact that those subsets are totally bounded.

 Our main example in this work is Euclidean space, for which we show how to draw simple fractals with any desired precision.
 However, the general framework of Polish spaces allows for several other applications such as computation over function spaces, Hilbert spaces and so on, which we plan to address in future work.
-This would also allow for extensions to more advanced operations like integration and solution operators for ordinary differential equations \cite{kawamura2018parameterized,nedialkov2006interval}.
+This would also allow for extensions to more advanced operations like integration and solution operators for ordinary differential equations \cite{kawamura2018parameterized,nedialkov2006interval,thies2026ode}.

-Another direction for future work is to address more interesting operations on Euclidean space by computing images of subsets on some class of functions.
-While in the current work, we already showed how to compute images of arbitrary functions, the process itself is not very efficient and thus unlikely to be used for actual computation.
-Thus, considering more efficient algorithm on how to compute images of e.g.\ polynomials would provide many more interesting applications.
+Another direction for future work is to address more interesting operations on Euclidean space by computing images of subsets under some class of functions.
+While in the current work, we already showed how to compute images under arbitrary functions, the process itself is not very efficient and thus unlikely to be used for actual computation.
+Thus, considering more efficient algorithms for computing images of, e.g., polynomials would provide many more interesting applications.
 One possibility that comes to mind is using polynomial models such as Taylor models \cite{makino2003taylor} to represent subsets of Euclidean space.
 In follow-up work \cite{DBLP:conf/itp/0001T24} we already provide a simple implementation of Taylor models in our framework, albeit with another application in mind.
 In future work we plan to combine the approach with the work presented in this paper.